jstetich/access_biomonitoring/Derived_Data/DATA_NOTES.md

 <description> tag.

-Data Parser Station generates two CSV files, one listing stations, the other listing samples, linked to teh Stations data by a common "Station Number" key.
+Data Parser Station generates two CSV files, one listing stations, the other listing samples, linked to the Stations data by a common "Station Number" key.

 # Diving Deeper.
 THE DEP KML files frequently contain links to underlying data files giving results of biomonitoring in great detail.
-These secondary links take twoo forms :  PDF reports and CSV tabular summaries of individual parameters.
+These secondary links take two forms:  PDF reports and CSV tabular summaries of individual parameters.
 Both CSV and PDF files can be downloaded from the DEP server using a simple URL request, if you know the appropriate URL.
 The URL format is fairly simple, consisting of a long header, followed by a